 Weight: 230g per m2 / 7oz per yd2

-Used as standard on all backpanels.
+Used as standard on all back panels.
 Using this fabric here gives great strength to all critical seams on the sack.
-It is highly waterproof and, where a VX backpanel is chosen, a small strip of this fabric is used to give strength to the seam.
+It is highly waterproof and much more comfortable against the skin than X-pac

 If you want a custom-sized pack please take the time to measure yourself to make sure you order the correct torso length.
 The torso length will have no bearing on total weight or volume of the pack.